Evolutionary game selection creates cooperative environments: Conclusions

-In the case of scale-free networks we have found that, in contrast to homogeneous graphs, the co-evolutionary dynamics leads to a promotion of cooperation that does not vary much with respect to the initial fraction of cooperation and, more importantly, increases with the value of $p_g$.
-Moreover, strategically placing a small number of cooperators on high-degree nodes reinforces pro-social behaviour.
+In the case of scale-free networks we have found that the enhancement of cooperation decreases as the value of $p_g$ increases.
+The drastic difference in connection patterns of high-degree nodes compared to the rest of the nodes reinforces pro-social behaviour.

 In summary, our findings shed light on the complex mechanisms shaping evolutionary processes and the interplay between strategic decision-making and mutating environments that define choices.
 Our work contributes to exploring the origins of social dilemmas prevalent in social settings.
-For the future, considering additional features such as community structure \cite{fotouhi_evolution_2019}, time-varying \cite{bhaumik_fixation_2023}, and higher-order interactions \cite{civilini_explosive_2023} may offer further insights into co-evolutionary processes of strategies and games in real-world systems \cite{traulsen_future_2023}.
+For the future, considering additional features such as community structure \cite{fotouhi_evolution_2019}, time-varying \cite{bhaumik_fixation_2023}, and higher-order interactions \cite{civilini_explosive_2024} may offer further insights into co-evolutionary processes of strategies and games in real-world systems \cite{traulsen_future_2023}.
 We hope that our work inspires more research on co-evolutionary dynamics as an avenue to tackle the puzzle of cooperation.